npipeline/NPipeline/README.md

 NPipeline is modular - install only what you need.

-While the core NPipeline library provides a powerful foundation for streaming data pipelines, the available extensions and connectors provide enhanced opt-in functionality and features like advanced parallelism, simplifying testing workflows, and connecting to external systems with minimal friction.
+While the core NPipeline library provides a powerful foundation for streaming data pipelines, the available extensions and connectors provide enhanced opt-in functionality and features like enhanced parallelism, simplifying testing workflows, and connecting to external systems with minimal friction.

 | Package                                      | Purpose                                                                                              |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------|